Trailing Hoya Pubicalyx in a Hanging Planter

 Setup Highlights:

-- Full-spectrum LED grow light mounted 12 inches above plant
+• Full-spectrum LED grow light mounted 12 inches above the plant

-- Reflective foil board placed behind plant to boost brightness
+• Reflective foil board placed behind the plant to boost brightness

 Results: Steady growth and flecked leaves even in winter; first blooms appeared in year two.